Skip to main content

 Troubleshooting

-Use .gro, .pdb, .cif, .mmcif, .xtc, .trr, or .tpr.
+Use the UPLOAD STRUCTURE guide to choose GROMACS, LAMMPS, or Static Structure before selecting files.
+Clavis accepts .gro, .pdb, .cif, .mmcif, .xtc, .trr, .tpr, .data, .lammpstrj, .dump, or .lammpsdump.
 For native GROMACS binary playback, select the matching .gro or supported .tpr topology and .xtc or .trr trajectory together.
 Standalone .tpr files and orphan .xtc/.trr files cannot open a trajectory session by themselves.
+LAMMPS playback can use either one .data topology plus one dump trajectory or a standalone dump whose ITEM: ATOMS rows include atom type metadata; mapped water analysis additionally requires mol grouping.

 Load the matching .gro structure as the topology with the same .xtc/.trr trajectory.
 The browser TPR reader is a targeted decoder and cannot parse every TPR binary — newer or mixed layouts (for example newer TPX format versions) fail safely with on-screen guidance instead of being relabeled as generic water.
 The .gro topology carries full atom and residue names by atom index and renders identically, so it is the reliable path whenever a TPR is rejected.